Anurag5086/Face-Recognition/README.md

 # Face-Recognition

 I built this using Open CV and Python.
-Pretty simple and basic program which recognizes faces and displays their name with a rectangle box.
+Pretty simple and basic program which recognizes faces and displays their name with a rectangular box.

 ## Libraries used -